lue-bird/elm-language-server-rs/README.md

 - inline GLSL blocks

 ## not sure
+Please give me feedback on this
 - adding necessary imports when autocompleting
 - your idea 👀

 ## TODO
 - do not suggest member names already listed in explicit exposing
 - trigger autocomplete on . without name
+- remove elm part to make the project easier to build
 - incremental reparsing
 - show errors inline
 - support elm projects with non-root `elm.json`